jedinym/sqc-text/main.typ

 - `s3:ObjectCreated:CompleteMultipartUpload` which occurs when an object larger than 5MiB is added to a bucket.

+== Miscellaneous
+In this section, we introduce the tools and libraries that are not the core of the solution.

 #pagebreak()
 = Implementation
 The result of this thesis is a validation service (SQC) alongside a